 Normally children attend the school in their catchment area.
-However, there are times when parents wish their children to go to other schools.
-If you want your child to go to another school then you may make what is known as a 'placing request'.
-All placing requests are submitted online and dealt with by the local authority.
-If you live in South Lanarkshire and decide to submit a 'placing request', we are unable to reserve a place in your catchment school until the Council has made a decision.
-Please note if your 'placing request' application is unsuccessful and your catchment school is full you will be offered a place at the next nearest appropriate South Lanarkshire School.
+However, there are times when parents may wish their children to go to other schools.
+If you wish your child to go to another school then you make what is known as a 'placing request'.
+If you live in South Lanarkshire and decide to submit a 'placing request', we are unable to reserve a place in your catchment school until the Council has made a decision on the placing request.
+Please note if your 'placing request' application is unsuccessful and all places at your catchment school are filled you will be offered a place at the next nearest appropriate South Lanarkshire School.

-Please note that if an application for a 'placing request' is successful school transport is not provided.
+Please note that if an application for a 'placing request' is successful then school transport is not provided.

 If you move outside your catchment primary school, a 'request to remain form' must be completed.
 If you move outside your catchment primary school, this may affect your right to transfer to the associated Secondary School.
 Please note that the secondary school is determined by the pupil's permanent home address and chosen denomination.
-If you require further information, please contact Education Support Services on 0303 123 0123.
+If you require further information, please contact Education Support Services on